New Milford Parks and Recreation

 D.) Grandfather Clause (softball league)

-Any person who has met the eligibility requirements and has been a participant in the leagues for each and every consecutive season following the date of his/her initial eligibility finding, for a minimum of fifteen years, shall be considered eligible to continue playing in the New Milford Parks and Recreation Department’s Adult Softball League under the Grandfather clause if said player’s permanent and legal address should change to a town different from New Milford or the surrounding towns of Sherman, Kent, Washington, Roxbury, Bridgewater, or Warren.
+Any person who has met the eligibility requirements and has been a participant in the leagues for each and every consecutive season following the date of his/her initial eligibility finding, for a minimum of fifteen years, shall be considered eligible to continue playing in the New Milford Parks and Recreation Department’s Adult Softball League under the Grandfather clause if said player’s permanent and legal address should change to a town different from New Milford or the surrounding towns of Sherman, Kent, S. Kent, New Preston, Washington, Roxbury, Bridgewater, or Warren.
 For example, in order to play in the league for the 2020 season, a player would have to have met the eligibility requirements prior to March 1, 2005.

 All team rosters and roster additions must be legible at the time of submission.
 All requested information must be complete.
 The address must reflect a legal residence, not a post office box.
 Any individual whose information on the submitted roster is illegible, inaccurate, or incomplete shall not be eligible to participate.
 A team roster must be comprised of a minimum 60% of New Milford residents.
 The Parks and Recreation Department will determine roster limits for each league.

 The following must be submitted with the team roster for each participant who is eligible under the working full-time rule:

 - A recent pay stub